 {{table_of_contents}}

-Why Babies Poop in Their Sleep
+Why Do Babies Poop While Sleeping?

 As we get older, our bodies use our sleep during the night to restore and repair itself.
 Our bowels use this time to rest, too – so we don’t poop!
 However, when a baby is little, they eat and wake around the clock, so their bowels will remain active.